goldovsky/Zettelkasten/code/nodejs.md

 # in project using the library
 sudo npm link @callbot/cb-common
 ```
+/!\ Do not commit the version change in the library repository!
+It will be handled in the publish part below.

 ## Publish
 Once the project is ready, publish the library